- Home

 - Hay fever – causes, symptoms, and treatment

-As the weather heats up and pollen levels start to rise, those of us with hay fever may start experiencing symptoms such as a runny or blocked nose, and watery, itchy eyes.
+As temperature and pollen levels rise, those of us with hay fever may start experiencing symptoms such as a runny or blocked nose, and watery, itchy eyes.

-Hay fever is caused by an allergic reaction to airborne substances such as pollen.
-If left untreated, it can be very uncomfortable and easily take some enjoyment out of the warmer months.
+Hay fever is caused by an allergic reaction to airborne substances, including pollen.
+Left untreated, it can be uncomfortable and easily make the warmer months less enjoyable.

-However, the good news is that many people find their hay fever can symptoms can be managed with a range of lifestyle changes and over-the-counter medications.
+However, the good news is that many people find their hay fever symptoms can be managed with lifestyle changes and over-the-counter medications.

 Here we’ll cover everything you need to know about hay fever, including causes, symptoms, diagnosis, and treatment.